-It should be noted that, according to current case law, anticompetitive practices can also be challenged before the ordinary civil courts.
+It should be noted that anti-competitive practices can also be challenged before the ordinary civil courts.
 Apart from private damage claims, based on section 1 of the Act Against Unfair Trading Practices (UWG), undertakings may be forced to terminate cartel practices as well as the abuse of a dominant position.
 In addition, interim relief can be granted through interlocutory injunctions and damages may be awarded.
+With regard to the latter, the amendment has brought about a significant strengthening of private enforcement.
+A separate section in the Cartel Act now deals with damage claims as a result of cartel law infringements, stipulating that anybody harmed by such illegal behaviour is entitled to claim compensation for the damages caused.